Plumsail/forms-docs/SharePoint/introduction-sp.rst

             :maxdepth: 1

             ./installation-sp
+            ./installation-2019
             ./design-sp
             ./licensing-sp

 Modern UI
 --------------------------------------------------
-In SharePoint Online, Modern UI was introduced by Microsoft to keep the user experience fresh and bring convenience that was missing in the classic UI.
+In SharePoint Online and SharePoint 2019, Modern UI was introduced by Microsoft to keep the user experience fresh and bring convenience that was missing in the classic UI.
 For example, Modern UI is faster, it's responsive and works well with mobile devices.